 Use a massage ball, foam roller, or a deep stroking massage 2-3x a day until the pain subsides and the knot releases, which can take anywhere from a couple days to week depending on the size of the knot and the intensity of the self-massage.
 This should be able to clear up any muscle knots you may have.
 However, just because you’ve gotten rid of them doesn’t mean they won’t come back.

 To avoid muscle knots in the future, it’s best to focus on overall posture, mobility, and strength, while staying consistent with foam rolling and deep tissue massages, which can work wonders.
-If you are a runner, athlete, or you constantly get muscle knots, you should seriously consider getting the Trigger Point Therapy Total Body Kit.
+If you are a runner, athlete, or you constantly get muscle knots, you should seriously consider getting the Trigger Point Therapy Total Body Kit (affiliate link).

 Persistence can be the difference between a successful or unsuccessful treatment.
 Success allows for a pain-free and more mobile body.